SummerSlam (2017): Storylines

 On the July 25 episode of SmackDown, Shinsuke Nakamura defeated Mr. Money in the Bank Baron Corbin.
-After the August 1 episode of SmackDown, on the WWE Network, Corbin attacked Nakamura from behind after Nakamura's match with John Cena to determine the number one contender for Jinder Mahal's WWE Championship at SummerSlam, which Nakamura won.
+After the August 1 episode, on the WWE Network, Corbin attacked Nakamura from behind after Nakamura's match with John Cena to determine the number one contender for Jinder Mahal's WWE Championship at SummerSlam, which Nakamura won.
 Cena came to Nakamura's aid and performed an Attitude Adjustment on Corbin through the announcers table.
 The following week, SmackDown General Manager Daniel Bryan scheduled a match between Corbin and Cena at SummerSlam.
 On the final SmackDown before SummerSlam, Corbin attacked Cena during the latter's non-title match against Mahal, causing a disqualification.
 Afterwards, Corbin cashed in his Money in the Bank contract, but when the match started, he attacked Cena, who was on the apron, allowing Mahal to roll-up Corbin for the victory.

 Throughout July and August 2017, Dean Ambrose and Seth Rollins teased a potential and partial Shield reunion for several weeks with both men sticking their fists out for the other for The Shield's signature fist bump, but both would decline each week, primarily due to trust issues from Rollins' betrayal three years prior.
 On the July 31 episode of Raw, Rollins was confronted by Cesaro and Sheamus and later won a match against Sheamus.
 After the match, Cesaro and Sheamus attacked Rollins before Ambrose came down to make the save.
 Backstage, Ambrose told Rollins that he would not help him if Rollins got outnumbered again.
 The following week, after Rollins lost a rematch against Sheamus and was once again attacked after the match, Ambrose did not help him.
 Later that night, Ambrose defeated Cesaro and was subsequently attacked by the duo before being saved by Rollins.
 Ambrose then displayed signs of trust by offering the Shield fist bump, but Rollins ultimately declined.
 Finally, on the August 14 episode of Raw, although both Ambrose and Rollins got into a physical altercation earlier in the night, the two came together to fight off Cesaro and Sheamus and both reciprocated the fist bump and reunited.
 Immediately afterwards, Raw General Manager Kurt Angle came out and scheduled a match between Cesaro and Sheamus and Ambrose and Rollins for the Raw Tag Team Championship at SummerSlam.